ekosz/ekosz.github.io/posts/05-12-11-building-a-blog.md

 Google web fonts.
 I decided to try out the [web font previewer](http://www.google.com/webfonts/preview) and was blown away how easy it was to find the `line-height`, `letter-spacing`, and `word-spacing` that I wanted.
 I also found a little trick that came in handy.
-For fonts that aren't in Google's font library, like the font I'm using here `Helvetica Nue`, I still wanted to use the font previewer.
+For fonts that aren't in Google's font library, like the font I'm using here, `Helvetica Nue`, I still wanted to use the font previewer.
 So, I used the inspector tool to manually change the `font-family` to what ever I wanted to test.

-Finally the header menu and footer I took inspiration from [Coffee Script's Website](http://jashkenas.github.com/coffee-script/).
+Finally for the header menu and footer, I took inspiration from [Coffee Script's Website](http://jashkenas.github.com/coffee-script/).
 I really liked the way one could scroll through a long document without the menu seeming too intrusive.
 I also added a fade-out to the bottom of the page, so that the footer could travel with the page as well.

-For a compleate look at the website internals check it out on GitHub, and maybe mention a couple things I could have done better.
+For a compleate look at the website internals check it out on [GitHub](https://github.com/ekosz/Personal-Blog), and maybe mention a couple things I could have done better.

 Overall I'm really happy with how it turned out.
 I'm still not the best developer, and I'm far from a decent designer, but this is something that